How to Prepare for Finding Your Pet – Before They Go Missing!

 By Mallorey Ross

 The worst has happened.
 You came home and your beloved pet was not there to greet you.
 You look all over the house in a panic and no sign of them!
 What do you do?
 What can possibly be done?
-They’re out there somewhere; alone, scared, at the mercy of vehicles and strangers and wild predators.
+They’re out there somewhere – alone, scared, at the mercy of vehicles and strangers and wild predators.

 Do you know the best places to post missing ads and what information to include?
 Can you describe your pet’s markings, breed and distinctive traits accurately?
 Is your pet micro-chipped?
 Spayed or neutered?
 Are they licensed?
 Are they wearing ID?
 Do you have clear pictures of your pet to show people?
-Do you know where people might report pets they find?
+Do you know where people might report pets they found?
 Do you know the animal control agency for your jurisdiction?
-Do you know the names of the animal shelters in your area where found pets or strays may be taken?
+Do you know the names of the animal shelters in your area where found pets may be taken?
 Do your pets have a history of wandering off in certain areas?
 Did you recently move?
 Sometimes lost animals will return to the place they’ve lived before, in search of their owners.

 These are questions you will want to answer quickly.
 In stressful situations, like worrying that your best friend is gone for good, it can be very difficult to recall this important information.
 Everyone thinks it can’t happen to their pet.
 They are responsible owners because they always keep a leash on their animal when going out.
 They always close the doors and know that their pet loves them too much to wander off.
 But then it happens.
 One out of three pets will go missing in their lifetime.